hazelcast/fraud-detection-onnx/README.md

 ```

 ## (Optional) Deploy to your local desktop
 With a powerful desktop/laptop, you may want to try running the demo locally.
+NOTE: The instructions below were tested on an M1-powered MacBookPro with 16GB Memory & 10-core CPU.
+The demo workload will exercise the desktop while loading/processing transactions.

 First, ensure your docker compose will deploy to your local machine